 The truth: No, the free scores provided by websites are not a FICO score.

 About 90% of lenders use a version of the FICO score when considering applications for credit.
 So it’s a good idea to check it occasionally and see where you stand.
-You can also get a version of your FICO score by ordering it from myFICO.com.

 4. Thinking You Don’t Really Need a Credit Score